Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Conclusion

 \section{Conclusion}

-This paper presents Active Learning via Region Impurity and Prediction Uncertainty (\method), an algorithm to deal with performance limitations of domain adaptive semantic segmentation at minimal label cost.
+This paper presents Region Impurity and Prediction Uncertainty (\method), an active learning algorithm to deal with performance limitations of domain adaptive semantic segmentation at minimal label cost.
 We propose a novel region-based acquisition strategy for the selection of limited target regions that are both diverse in spatial contiguity and uncertain under the model.
 Other than that, we further explore local consistent regularization on the source domain and negative learning on the target domain to advance the acquisition process.
 Extensive experiments and ablation studies are conducted to verify the effectiveness of the proposed method.
 Our \method achieves new state-of-the-art results and performs comparably to the supervised counterparts.
-We desire this work can furnish a solid baseline and stimulate future research in this area.
+We believe that this work will facilitate the development of stronger machine learning system, including active image segmentation~\cite{Shin2021_pixelpick} and universal domain adaptation~\cite{Ma_2021_ICCV}.

+\paragraph{Acknowledgements.} This work was supported by the National Natural Science Foundation of China under Grant No. U21A20519 and No. 61902028.

 { }